-3.1 Whilst Risk Management forms part of Audit and Standards terms of reference it is important that Cabinet have oversight and awareness of the strategic risks that could impact on the Council, to review the risk management arrangements in place and the activities that are being undertaken to mitigate those risks.
+3.1 Risk Management forms part of the Audit and Standards terms of reference who have formal responsibility for overseeing the Risk Management arrangements for the Council.
+It is important that members have awareness of the strategic risks that could impact on the Council and to review the risk management arrangements in place and the activities that are being undertaken to mitigate those risks.